paolochiodi/kubernetes-pod-auth/README.md

 Kubernetes places a credential (token) in every container filesystem, along with a certificate bundle for https calls ([see more here](http://kubernetes.io/docs/user-guide/accessing-the-cluster/#accessing-the-api-from-a-pod)).

 This pluing helps you easly get them.
-You can thant use them with any kubernetes api package or for raw https requests
+You can then use them with any kubernetes api package or for raw https requests

 ## Install